AussieSusan/HP1000/readme.md

 **Note**: there can be multiple 'Requires' and 'After' lines in the control file.

-The last two lines ensure that any crash of Weewx will cause the program to be restarted after a 60 second pause.
+The last two lines ensure that any crash of weeWx will cause the program to be restarted after a 60 second pause.
 This applies to errors other than the network access one discussed here.